 Secure the pump to the base with the previously removed hardware.
-Be sure to reinstall any leveling shims used under the pump casing or pedestal mounting feet.
-Install the shaft key (22) and connect the power source.
+Be sure to reinstall any leveling shims used under the pump mounting feet.

 Be sure the pump and power source are securely mounted to the base.

 Install the suction and discharge lines and open all valves.
 Make certain that all piping connections are tight, properly supported and secure.
 Open all the valves in the suction and discharge lines.